This delicious chili paste recipe is great to have on hand to spicy up your next dish. Healthy, super affordable and PACKED with flavor.

 Transfer the paste to a small skillet or saucepan.
 Bring to a simmer over medium heat.
 Let simmer for 7 minutes, or until the aroma of garlic is noticeable.

-Recipe Notes – Hot Chili Paste Recipe
+Recipe Notes – Homemade Chili Paste Recipe

 - Keep the peppers used in the recipe green for a green chili paste and red for a red chili paste.